vaheedsk36/java-learnings/README.md

 | char    | '\u0000'      | 16 bits (2 bytes)   | 0 to 65536                                  |
 | boolean | FALSE         | 1 bit (1 byte)      | 0 or 1                                       |
 +---------+---------------+---------------------+----------------------------------------------+
+- class and object notes pending

+### Method Overloading (ClassesAnObject file)

+Method overloading in Java allows a class to have multiple methods with the same name but different parameters.
+The parameters can differ in the number of parameters or their types.
+The compiler determines which method to invoke based on the number and types of arguments provided.